 To serve as a member of the POC team, department staff are designated by the department chair or administrator.
 Sitecore training and certification are required to act as a department POC.

 The Sitecore certification process includes:

-• To request a seat in SiteCore training, the candidate must submit an e-mail to IS at firstname.lastname@example.org.
+• To request a spot at a SiteCore training session, the candidate must submit an e-mail to IT at firstname.lastname@example.org.
 Please include the department name in the registration request.

 • After the Sitecore training session, the candidate for POC will be required to successfully complete a test that shows competency in Sitecore to gain certification.
 We recommend completing the test immediately.